 “I don’t feel the ground shaking, how deep is it?”

-“I can’t tell but its subtle enough and keep stopping at intervals.”
+“I can’t tell, but its subtle enough and keeps stopping at intervals.”

 Thinking, I remembered that I had seen a notepad on the kitchen counter.
 Without a second thought, I got up and ran to get it.
 When I came back, I scavenged for a pen before handing both to Hunter.

-“Draw what you sense,” I commanded, leaving his side to find where I had tossed our shirts to, knowing we were not going to fall back asleep anytime soon.
+“Draw what you sense,” I commanded, leaving his side to find where I had tossed our shirts, knowing we were not going to continue or fall back asleep anytime soon.
 When I glanced back at Hunter’s scribblings, realization hit.
 The dots and lines he was drawing was like Morse code and if I was reading it correctly, we needed to get down to the base as quickly as possible.